MyPillow F-Rated By Better Business Bureau: BBB Pulls Accreditation

 If you own a television set, you have probably seen MyPillow advertised over and over again promising you a better night’s sleep.
 It seems the Better Business Bureau disagrees with the creator of MyPillow when it comes to his techniques for advertising and they have garnished the foam head rest with a BBB rating of “F.”

-Not only was MyPillow awarded the lowest rating the BBB offers, but the MyPillow maker had it’s BBB accreditation revoked.
-This isn’t the first time someone has taken the MyPillow maker to task over false advertising, according to MSN.com.
+Not only was MyPillow awarded the lowest rating the BBB offers, but the MyPillow maker had its BBB accreditation revoked.
+This isn’t the first time someone has taken the MyPillow maker to task over false advertising, according to MSN.

 As cool as the other side of the…uh oh.
 My Pillow CEO @MichaelJLindell to answer why his biz got an 'F' from the BBB tonight on #BTN11 pic.twitter.com/nDbFyz5RmX